 The Dictionary Definition of conditioning: a simple form of learning involving the formation, strengthening, or weakening of an association between a stimulus and a response.
 We have known about conditioning for a long time.
 Have you heard of Pavlov's dog?
 This was an experiment carried out by a Russian researcher called Pavlov in the early 20th century.
 Each day he presented the dog with food and observed that it would cause it to salivate, ready to eat.
-He then began to sound a metronome or bell each time he fed it.
-He did this consistently and repeatedly many times, until one day he sounded the metronome or bell, and did not feed the dog.
+Salivation, as you know, is when your mouth starts to water in anticipation of eating something yummy.
+Pavlov then began to sound a bell each time he fed the dog.
+He did this consistently and repeatedly many times, until one day he sounded the bell, and did not feed the dog.
 Despite there being no food, the dog still salivated.
-The stimulus, the metronome or bell, resulted in the response, the salivation, even though no food was presented.
+The stimulus, the bell, resulted in the response, the salivation, even though no food was presented.
 This is how conditioning works.
-A stimulus is used to elicit a response, by associating it with another response.
-Once conditioning is complete, the response becomes involuntary and the dog cannot stop itself from salivating.
+A stimulus is used to elicit a response, by associating it with another stimulus.
+Once conditioning is complete, the response becomes involuntary and the dog cannot stop itself from salivating when hearing the bell.

 The reason I bring up this experiment that was carried out over a hundred years ago is to impress upon you that we have known about conditioning for a long time.
 Studies in this area led to the foundation of a new school of psychology called behaviorism.
 One characteristic of behaviourism is that it attempts to study human behaviour using observable phenomena only, which rules out thought, because thought cannot be observed.
 I cannot observe what you are thinking.
 In keeping with behaviorist principles, a person observing conditioned behaviour does not need to know what the subject is thinking.
 Everything that is required to be known can be observed.
 The bell rings and the observer can see that the dog salivates even though no food is present.